 Scheduling alternatives are sometimes known as sequencing or phasing alternatives.
 In this case an activity may comprise several components, which can be scheduled in a different order or at different times and as such produce different impacts.
+The project is being considered at this time in response to a Request for Proposals from the DMRE for gas fired power generation.
 No scheduling alternatives were identified for this project.

-7.4 DESIGN OR LAYOUT ALTERNATIVES
+7.4 DESIGN AND LAYOUT ALTERNATIVES

 Design and layout alternatives ensure the consideration of different design and spatial configurations of the proposed development within a specific location, in order to enhance the positive impacts and to reduce the negative impacts.
 During the prefeasibility studies a layout alternatives analysis was undertaken for the proposed CCGT plant.
-The layout alternative analysis that was undertaken took into consideration two main factors, namely, available land and equipment layout.
+The layout alternative analysis took into consideration two main factors, namely, available land and equipment layout.